Rein red (cone 6 tin chrome red glaze)

 Cone : 6 ox

-See, Told you.
 A lighter SG with this type of glaze will = more white if you do it right.
-Compair this glaze to the 1.5 SG test you can see it easily.
+Compare this glaze to the 1.5 SG with the same application test you can see it easily.

 Let’s look a test #2